Quantum simulation of electronic structure via quantum fast multipole method: Additional FMM implementation details

 Algorithm~\ref{alg:FMM_higher_order} provides the details of an order-$\trunc$ implementation of FMM~\cite{greengard1988efficient}.
-Relative to Algorithm~\ref{alg:FMM}, the new components of this implementation include \begin{enumerate} \item $(\trunc+1)^2$ multipole and local expansion coefficients for each box outside of the leaf level, \item operators ($\translate_{MM}$ and $\translate_{LL}$) that translate the origins of the multipole and local expansions (respectively) from the centroid of one box to the centroid of another, and \item operators ($\translate_{ML}$) that translate the multipole expansion coefficients about one box into local expansion coefficients about a box in its interaction list. \end{enumerate} The precise details of the various translation operators are one of the primary considerations in an FMM implementation, and they determine the cost of tree traversal.
-Generically, they only depend on the structure of the tree and the form of the potential ($\Phi$), so they do not require any quantum data access and can be classically precomputed.
+As compared to Algorithms~\ref{alg:FMM} and~\ref{alg:FMMagg}, the new elements of this implementation include \begin{enumerate} \item $(\trunc+1)^2$ multipole and local expansion coefficients for each box outside of the leaf level, \item operators ($\translate_{MM}$ and $\translate_{LL}$) that translate the origins of the multipole and local expansions (respectively) from the centroid of one box to the centroid of another, and \item operators ($\translate_{ML}$) that translate the multipole expansion coefficients about one box into local expansion coefficients about a box in its interaction list. \end{enumerate} The precise details of the various translation operators are one of the primary considerations in an FMM implementation, and they determine the cost of tree traversal.
+We indicate the action of one of the translation operators with a $\circ$, e.g., $\left(\translate_{ML}(b,b')\circ M(b')\right)_{lm}$ translates a multipole expansion about box $b'$ to a local expansion about box $b$.
+To remain agnostic of the implementation details particular to different approaches to applying the translation operators, the $\circ$ operation implies some unspecified contraction of the translation operator against its operand to yield an output of the same rank.
+Generically, the translation operators only depend on the structure of the tree and the form of the potential ($\Phi$), so they do not require any quantum data access.
+They can be classically precomputed with $\cO(\log N\,\mathrm{polylog}(1/\epsilon))$ overhead in time and memory, which is also typical in purely classical FMM implementations.